rgautam320/OS-Virtual-Lab/README.md

 ![Concurrency and Deadlock](https://user-images.githubusercontent.com/71542496/115654946-d074ee00-a34f-11eb-989a-c32e495a15cc.JPG)

-### Please refer to the README.pdf of each.
+### Please refer to the README.pdf of each to run the application.
 You can find that in the respective folder.